Employment and Social Development Canada

 Industry Federal government, social development, employment insurance, passport services

-Major Canadian locations Ottawa ON, St. John's NL, Toronto ON, Victoria BC, Winnipeg MB, Vancouver BC, Edmonton AB, Bathurst NB, Dartmouth NS, Gatineau QC, Montréal QC
+Major Canadian locations London ON, Brossard QC, Boucherville QC, Ottawa ON, St. John's NL, Toronto ON, Victoria BC, Winnipeg MB, Vancouver BC, Edmonton AB, Bathurst NB, Dartmouth NS, Gatineau QC, Montréal QC

 Full-time employees in Canada 40,482